lsst-dm/dmtn-249/index.rst

 This is most straightforward for read and deletion operations, for which unsigned URLs are already stored in opaque tables in the Registry database, and we can transform them into signed URLs before we send them back to the Butler client for use.

-For `Butler.put`, it would be most efficient to have the Registry generate signed URLs at the same time it expands data IDs for (potential) use in URI templates, since both of these need to be done on the server.
+For :meth:`Butler.put`, it would be most efficient to have the Registry generate signed URLs at the same time it expands data IDs for (potential) use in URI templates, since both of these need to be done on the server.
 We also need to generate UUIDs for new datasets, and have thus far been vague about which component has that responsibility.
 Doing all of this in the Registry makes sense, which amounts to essentially making it *indirectly* responsible not just for storing Datastore records, but for creating at least the initial versions of them as well (including URI templates), by delegating that work to the same schema-definition objects it already receives from Datastore.
 This means a substantial fraction of a Datastore's logic will actually be executed on the server, as part of the the Registry, and that these schema-definition objects have hence really evolved into something more: they are the new Datastore-Registry "bridge" interface.